 - Monstera deliciosa albo – natural white variegation

-- Monstera deliciosa alba – yellow variegation
+- Monstera deliciosa alba or aurea – yellow variegation

 - Monstera deliciosa mint – pale green variegation